 - 1. The conduct resulted in a disruption to the educational environment; - 2.
-The conduct posed a threat to the safety of that student or other persons present; or - 3.
-Progressive consequences have already been exhausted or are not appropriate under the circumstances.
+The conduct posed a threat to the safety of that student or other persons present; - 3.
+Progressive consequences have already been exhausted or are not appropriate under the circumstances; or - 4.
+In the Principal's professional judgment, no lesser consequence is appropriate.

-When students are suspended for violations of these guidelines, these absences may affect academic standing, promotion and eligibility for co-curricular and extra-curricular activities including athletics.
+When students are suspended for violations of these guidelines, these absences may affect academic standing, promotion, and eligibility for co-curricular and extra-curricular activities including athletics.
 Please refer to Policy 4-1, Attendance, for further information.

-For these prohibited behaviors, the following system-wide disciplinary actions shall be taken (in addition to any consequence enumerated below each behavior, students may be referred to the school counselor for possible counseling and may be banned from school property and/or a parent conference required, as described in the Definitions Section above):
+For these prohibited behaviors, the following system-wide disciplinary actions shall be taken.
+In addition to any consequence enumerated below each behavior, students may be referred to the school counselor, may be banned from school property and/or a parent/student conference required:

-- 1. Abusive Language and Gestures: Students will not use abusive, profane, obscene, words, signs, gestures, and other acts toward or about any school employee, adult on campus or other student.
-This provision includes but is not limited to written assignments and/or electronic technology where a connection to the school exists.
-The administration will also consider whether the conduct being investigated was also an act of bullying. - a.
-Toward a school staff member or other adult on campus. - First Offense: - Elementary: 0-3 day suspension - Secondary: 0-10 day suspension, 0-6 days for Condensed Academic Terms. - Second and subsequent Offenses: - Elementary: 1 5 day suspension - Secondary: 3-10 day suspension or 2-6 days for Condensed Academic Terms.
-For secondary students, after the second offense the administration may consider a recommendation for long-term suspension. - b.
-Toward another student or between students. - First Offense: (Elementary and Secondary) 0-3 day suspension - Second and subsequent Offenses: (Elementary and Secondary) 1-5 day suspension, 1-3 days for Condensed Academic Terms. - 2.
-Aggressive Behavior: Students will not engage in any form of aggressive behavior (physical or verbal) against any other student, staff member or other adult in the school, except in self-defense.
-All assaults must be reported to the principal. - a.
-Physical violence directed toward any school employee or other adult in the school. - Elementary: 0 10 day suspension - Secondary: 10 day suspension or 6 days if on a Condensed Academic Term.
-For secondary students, the administration may consider a recommendation for a long-term suspension.
-Upon returning from a long-term suspension, the student shall not be returned to the teacher's class unless the teacher consents.
+1. Abusive Language and Gestures: Students will not use abusive, profane, or obscene, words, signs, gestures, or other acts toward or about any school employee, adult on campus or other student.
+This provision includes but is not limited to communication through written assignments and/or electronic technology where a connection to the school exists.
+The administration will also consider whether the conduct being investigated was also an act of bullying.

+a.
+Toward a school staff member or other adult on campus.

+- First Offense:

+- Elementary: 0-3 day suspension

+- Secondary: 0-10 day suspension, 0-6 days for Condensed Academic Terms.

+- Second and subsequent Offenses:

+- Elementary: 1-5 day suspension

+- Secondary: 3-10 day suspension or 2-6 days for Condensed Academic Terms.
+For secondary students, after the second offense the administration may consider a recommendation for long-term suspension.

+b.
+Toward another student or between students.

+- First Offense: (Elementary and Secondary) 0-3 day suspension - Second and subsequent Offenses: (Elementary and Secondary) 1-5 day suspension, 1-3 days for Condensed Academic Terms.

+2. Aggressive Behavior: Students will not engage in any form of aggressive behavior (physical or verbal) against any other student, staff member or other adult in the school, except when the behavior is an act of self-defense.
+All assaults must be reported to the principal.

+a.
+Physical violence directed toward any school employee or other adult in the school.